CAFDataProcessing/worker-markup/markup-worker.md

 - Configuration errors: these will manifest on startup and cause the worker not to start at all.
 Check the logs for clues, and double check your configuration files.
 - `WORKER_FAILED`: Tasks coming from the worker with this worker status have failed during processing in some unexpected way.
 This could be due to a number of reasons:
   - no hash configuration has been specified,
-  - a failure to separate emails in the `Jep` python library,
+  - a failure to separate emails,
   - a failure to parse the XML into a document,
   - a failure to acquire data from datastore.